MefistoBaal/stratusgrid-tf-interview/README.md

 In this repo you will found a file called *[terraform.tfvars.template](terraform.tfvars.template)*.
 You will only need to copy and rename the file to `terraform.tfvars` and change the values for your own values.

+## Github Connection

+After a `terraform apply` successfully, you should go to AWS Developer Tools > Setting > Connections and then finish the configuration of the Github connection to allow CodePipeline to get repository content and be able to deploy in S3 Bucket.

 # About this module

 <!-- BEGIN_TF_DOCS -->